Best Ad Blockers for Mac and Safari

 • Not great on macOS

-1Blocker has more than 4,500 ratings on the app store with a 4.6 rating.
+1Blocker has close to 6,000 ratings on the app store with a 4.6 rating.
 It also touts itself as a “set and forget” product.
 According to one reviewer, 1Blocker was the only ad blocker that worked with their school’s mandatory enterprise security software.

 What we liked